Jakub Karol Parnas: Biography

-Parnas was born in 1884 in Tarnopol, at that time part of the Austro-Hungarian Empire, in the province of Galicia (now split between Poland and Ukraine), to Jewish parents.
-He graduated from the Royal Technical College of Charlottenburg in 1904.
+Parnas was born in 1884 in Tarnopol, at that time part of Austria-Hungary, in the province of Galicia (now split between Poland and Ukraine), to Jewish parents.
+He graduated from the Königlich Technische Hochschule Charlottenburg in 1904.
 From 1920 to 1941, he was head of the Institute of the Medical Chemistry at Lviv University.
-He traveled across Europe, collaborating with universities in Cambridge, Naples, Strasbourg, Ghent and Zurich.
+He traveled across Europe, collaborating with universities in Cambridge, Naples, Strasbourg, Ghent and Zürich.
 He was a member of the German Academy of Sciences Leopoldina, Corresponding Member of the Polish Academy of Sciences, as well an honorary doctor of Sorbonne University and the University of Athens.

 After the Soviet invasion of Poland and annexation of Western Ukraine in 1939 by the Soviet Union, Parnas remained in Lviv to continue his work in the institute.
 He also started collaborating with the Soviet authorities by taking on a political role in the communist District Soviet Worker's Delegation.
 In 1941, after the German invasion of the Soviet Union, Parnas was evacuated deeper into the USSR and remained there for the rest of his life.
 Only a few days after his departure, Lviv (Lwów) was occupied by the Nazi Germany army, who massacred approximately 45 Lwów professors.
 Parnas was a member of the Union of Polish Patriots.

 In the Soviet Union, Parnas met Joseph Stalin, and received his own laboratory.
-He became an Academician of the Academy of Sciences of the USSR and a founding member of the Academy of Medical Sciences of the USSR.
+He became an Academician of the Academy of Sciences of the Soviet Union and a founding member of the USSR Academy of Medical Sciences.

 Despite his achievements and popularity, Parnas was falsely accused of being a spy of the West and arrested by the KGB on January 28, 1949.
 According to KGB's archives, he died during his first interrogation at Lubyanka prison "from a heart attack" on January 29, 1949.

 Achievements

 Parnas's major work was the study of the mechanisms of carbohydrate metabolism in muscle tissue.
 Together with Władysław Baranowski, he discovered the process of phosphorolysis.
 Parnas also made a major contribution to the theoretical analysis of glycolysis.
+He is the author of about 180 scientific works in German, Polish, English, French, Russian, Ukrainian.